-Nancy Missler, founder of The King’s High Way Ministries, has asked for prayer after receiving a diagnosis of cancer.
-This page has her original request and will carry all updates on her situation.
+Nancy Missler, founder of The King’s High Way Ministries, has asked for continued prayer.
+This page has her original request and all of the updates on her situation.
+Some are written by Nancy, while others come from Debbie, our Ministry Director.

 Along with this page, we will be sending updates to our email subscribers, too.
 If you would like to be on our mailing list (you can unsubscribe at any time) please use the form on the right side of the page.
 Above all, please join us in praying for Nan and her family.